Do you need to cycle a planted tank for shrimp?

 Common Mistakes to Avoid When Cycling a Tank

 Cycling a tank is a crucial step in setting up a healthy environment for your shrimp.
 However, it’s also a process that’s rife with potential pitfalls.
-Here are some common mistakes to avoidOpens in a new tab. when cycling a tank:
+Here are some common mistakes to avoid when cycling a tank:

 1. Rushing the Process: One of the most common mistakes is trying to rush the cycling process.
 It’s understandable to be eager to add your shrimp to their new home, but adding them too soon can expose them to harmful levels of ammonia and nitrites.
 Patience is key.
 Wait until your tank is fully cycled before adding your shrimp.